worlickwerx/pi-parport/README.md

 Populating the EEPROM and associated components on a board you're making yourself is optional.

+Check out the [tests](tests/) directory for some simple "smoke tests" on your assembled pi-parport board before attaching your more expensive equipment.

 Schematics and design files for [previous versions](hardware/) are still available for reference.